 What is Trabeculectomy Surgery?

-Trabeculectomy surgery is a type of eye surgery performed to lower intraocular pressure in patients with glaucoma.
+Surgeons perform trabeculectomy surgery to lower intraocular pressure in patients with glaucoma.
 Glaucoma is a condition that causes damage to the optic nerve and can result in permanent vision loss if left untreated.
 One of the primary causes of glaucoma is high intraocular pressure, which occurs when the fluid inside the eye (aqueous humor) does not drain properly.

 Trabeculectomy surgery involves creating a small opening in the sclera (the white part of the eye) and removing a small piece of tissue from the trabecular meshwork, which is the drainage area of the eye.
 This creates a new channel for the aqueous humor to drain out of the eye, reducing intraocular pressure.

-During the procedure, a small flap of tissue is created on the surface of the eye, and a small amount of fluid is allowed to drain out of the eye.
+Surgeons create a small flap of tissue on the eye’s surface and allow a small amount of fluid to drain out of the eye.
 This creates a new pathway for fluid drainage, bypassing the natural drainage system of the eye.
-The flap is then closed, and a small bleb (or bubble) is created on the surface of the eye to allow for continued drainage of fluid.
+Surgeons close the flap and create a small bleb (or bubble) on the eye’s surface to allow fluid to continue draining.

-Trabeculectomy surgery is usually performed under local anesthesia and is typically an outpatient procedure.
-After surgery, patients are typically given eye drops to help prevent infection and reduce inflammation.
-They may also be advised to avoid strenuous activity and heavy lifting for a few weeks to allow the eye to heal.
+Surgeons usually perform trabeculectomy surgery under local anesthesia as an outpatient procedure.
+After the surgery, doctors prescribe eye drops to prevent infection and reduce inflammation.
+They also advise patients to avoid strenuous activity and heavy lifting for a few weeks to allow the eye to heal.

 A trabeculectomy is a surgical procedure used to treat glaucoma, a condition that damages the optic nerve and can lead to blindness.
 The surgery involves creating a new drainage channel for the aqueous humor (fluid in the eye) to reduce intraocular pressure.